-- For user schedules, the user can run the schedule agent on the managed device.
+• For user schedules, the user can run the schedule agent on the managed device.
 If users open a command line window, they can navigate to \$(ProgramFiles)\ManageSoft\Schedule Agent, and run ndschedag.exe, without parameters.
 This presents a user interface where they can set the Disabled check box.
-When the schedule agent window closes (with the check box set), the schedule agent adds the number of seconds in the DisablePeriod preference to the current date and time, and writes the result to this Disabled (schedule agent) setting. - Note: User-based inventory (and therefore user-based scheduling) are deprecated, and are included only for backward compatibility.
-Use of machine schedules is recommended. - Machine schedules cannot be disabled through any user interface, nor through command line interaction.
+When the schedule agent window closes (with the check box set), the schedule agent adds the number of seconds in the

+DisablePeriod preference to the current date and time, and writes the result to this Disabled (schedule agent) setting.

+• Machine schedules cannot be disabled through any user interface, nor through command line interaction.
 If you need to temporarily disable a machine schedule, enter an appropriate date and time string in ISO format in the Computer preference registry setting listed in the Registry table below.

-Values / range Either False, or a date/time value in the ISO standard format yyyymmddThhmmss .
+Values / range Either False, or a date/time value in the ISO standard format yyyymmddThhmmss.
 If this date and time is in the future, it is the date and time at which the agent schedules will be re-enabled on this managed device.

 Default value False

 Example values 20160312T101520

-ΤοοΙ Schedule component (ndschedag) Example -o Disabled=20150823T143014
+Tool Schedule component (ndschedag) Example -o Disabled=20150823T143014